shughes-uk/twitchy_hue/readme.md

-# Subscriber Hue Alerter
+# Twitchy Hue

 ## Installation

-Fill out the required settings in config.txt and then simply run python subscriber_alerter.py
+Fill out the required settings in config.txt and then simply run python twitch_hue.py

 ## Features